ya332/react-feedback-popup/README.md

 ### Features

-- Gets user name, email, rating
+- Gets user name, email, rating.
+- User can determine the position (left or right)

 ### Why